Chart Color Schemes

 Manunda features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 51.6% of all households, including 15.0% couples with children, 18.8% couples without children, and 16.0% single parent families.
-Non-family households make up the remaining 48.4%, with lone person households at 43.0% and group households comprising 5.3%.
-The median household size is 2.1 people, which is smaller than the Rest of Qld average of 2.4 people.
+Non-family households constitute the remaining 48.4%, with lone person households at 43.0% and group households comprising 5.3% of the total.
+The median household size is 2.1 people, which is smaller than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households